BurkovBA/BurkovBA.github.io/content/blog/2021-09-18-1/index.md

 Suppose, you want to create a private key/certificate pair for a client, named "burkov".
 You need to run the following commands in the `/etc/openvpn/server/easy-rsa` folder, using your easyrsa suite:

-`./easyrsa gen-req burkov nopass`
+`./easyrsa gen-req burkov-mac nopass`

 This will generate a private key `/etc/openvpn/server/easy-rsa/pki/private/burkov-mac.key` and a certificate request `/etc/openvpn/server/easy-rsa/pki/reqs/burkov-mac.req` that needs to be signed by the signing authority.

 You can sign the certificate request with command:

-`./easyrsa sign-req client burkov`
+`./easyrsa sign-req client burkov-mac`

 This will generate a certificate file `/etc/openvpn/server/easy-rsa/pki/issued/burkov-mac.crt`.